laiduy98/cose-19/report/report.md

 | 189 | death bpddeath                                                                                                                               | DISEASE |
 | 192 | chorioamnionitis                                                                                                                             | DISEASE |
 | 193 | infection sepsis                                                                                                                             | DISEASE |

+These are the final disease that our method pulled out from the CORD-19 dataset.

 # Future improvement